-Paul Siegell currently lives in Philadelphia, Pennsylvania, and says in conversation with Urie that he is most astonished when people tell him that reading his poetry makes them feel like they are at a concert.
+At the time of this writing, Paul Siegell lives in Philadelphia, Pennsylvania, and says in conversation with Urie that he is most astonished when people tell him that reading his poetry makes them feel like they are at a concert.

 "Here's my deal," he tells Lawless.
 "I'm MFA-less ...and I should really know more about theory/traditions. ...
 What I know is the propulsion of instinct. ...
 When the reader feels it, the leap, from my work, that's miraculous and I'm grateful."

 - wild life rifle fire.
 Australia: Otoliths Books, 2010.